Ontario and Canada Legal Rights Explained

 In McIntosh v Laronde [1998] OJ #5988 (Div Ct) an electronically-deposited FBA allowance was paid into a bank account, which then applied an outstanding garnishment against a portion of the fund therein.
 The bank argued, against an earlier version of the statutory provision above-quoted, that the monies once deposited effectively became the property of the bank, with the bank simply "owing" a sum to the depositor as a debtor - thus allowing the garnishment.
 The three-judge court panel rejected this argument largely on policy grounds, re-affirming the obvious intent of the legislation.

 In Kaufman v Royal Bank of Canada 34 CPC (3d) 334 (Small Claims Court, 1994) a bank account held by the plaintiff was both overdrawn and subject of a third party garnishment.
 When the plaintiff attended the bank to cash (not deposit) the cheques, the bank seized the funds in satisfaction of the debts.
 The plaintiff's lawsuit for damages was successful, the court ruling that the mere 'cashing' of a cheque did not establish a debtor-creditor relationship sufficient to ground the seizures on.
-While this case is unrelated to the statutory non-seizure protection enjoyed by social assistance payments it may be relevant to recipients (who should NOT assume that banks know or care that this is the law).
+While this case is unrelated to the statutory non-seizure protection enjoyed by social assistance payments it may be relevant to recipients (who should not assume that banks either know or care that this is the law).

 .
 Exception for Support Orders